notqmail/notqmail.org/notqmail-1.08.md

     - [CVE-2005-1514](http://cve.circl.lu/cve/CVE-2005-1514): fix possible signed integer overflow in `commands()`.
     - [CVE-2005-1513](http://cve.circl.lu/cve/CVE-2005-1513): fix integer overflow in `stralloc_readyplus()`.
     - Fix several other places where variables could overflow.
-- `qmail-pop3d`: instead of running as root if root authenticates (and being a vector for a dictionary attack on the root password), exit 1, same as a failed `checkpassword` login. ([#92](https://github.com/notqmail/notqmail/pull/92))
+- `qmail-pop3d`: instead of running as root if root authenticates (and being a vector for a dictionary attack on the root password), exit 1 to look just like a failed `checkpassword` login. ([#92](https://github.com/notqmail/notqmail/pull/92))
 - `qmail-inject`: do not parse header recipients if `-a` is given. ([#8](https://github.com/notqmail/notqmail/pull/8))
 - Correctly detect multiple IP addresses on the same interface. ([#96](https://github.com/notqmail/notqmail/pull/96))
 - Remove workaround for ancient DNS servers that do not properly support CNAME.
 Patch by Jonathan de Boyne Pollard that was floating around the net for years. ([#97](https://github.com/notqmail/notqmail/pull/97))